-There’s an ever growing library of these documents from explorers, scientists, historians, kings, queens, artists, programmers… available for those who could not experience certain lives with their own 5 senses.
+There’s an ever-growing library of these documents from explorers, scientists, historians, kings, queens, artists, programmers… available for those who could not experience certain lives with their own 5 senses.

 Not all schools on this planet do a good job of truly revealing the significance of books.
-And it is because of this, many school attendees (students) learn to develop a negative association to them or to specific groups of them.
+And it is because of this, many school attendees (students) learn to develop a negative association with them or to specific groups of them.

 It worries me to see an upcoming artist… an aspiring entrepreneur… a beginning programmer begin his or her pursuit of one’s passion… without the proper guidance from past masters.

-Something in our modern day has made a large majority of pursuers believe that “real” success is attained by those that go all in by themselves.
+Something in our modern-day has made a large majority of pursuers believe that “real” success is attained by those that go all-in by themselves.
 Armed with only their own vague understanding… of a field or industry that has been in existence longer than they have been alive.

 Some of these people don’t reject the lessons from the past entirely.
-However, they often “cherry pick” the parts of history they find most appealing.
+However, they often “cherry-pick” the parts of history they find most appealing.
 Often leaving out the fundamental truth about the entire process of pursuing a goal.
 For instance, focusing on specific events like when the world awarded them for some accomplishment.
 Not the long years behind the accomplishment.

 They like to study the achievements and only the achievements of successful men and women.
 They do not see the point in understanding the lives that lead to those achievements.

-How they thought and performed actions everyday leading to the moments in history we seem to cherish the most today… the victories.
+How they thought and performed actions every day leading to the moments in history we seem to cherish the most today… the victories.